Investigating the Rate of Respiration (AQA A Level Biology): Revision Note

 Written by: Alistair Marjot

-• A redox indicator is a substance that changes colour when it is reduced or oxidised
+• A redox indicator is a substance that changes colour depending on whether it is reduced or oxidised

 • The faster the rate of respiration, the faster the rate of hydrogen release and the faster the dyes get reduced and change colour